Gayathri Reddy

-Gayathri Reddy (born 14 July 1995) is a former Indian actress and model.
-She is well known for opposing actor Vijay in the film Bigil in 2019.
+Gayathri Reddy is an Indian former actress and model who appeared in Indian films.
+After her marriage, she migrated to Perth, Western Australia permanently and quit acting.

 Career

-Gayathri made her film debut in Bigil (2019) in which she played Maari, one of the female soccer players.
+Gayathri Reddy competed in the Miss India 2016 pageant and secured the titles of FBB Miss Fashion Icon and Prayag Miss Photogenic.
+She made her film debut in Bigil (2019) opposing Vijay in which she played Maari, one of the female soccer players.
 She had never played football before and took part in a forty-five day bootcamp to improve her football skills.
 Regarding her role in the film, she stated that, "It was quite difficult to work with Vijay sir initially because there were scenes where I had to look him in the eye and who resentment".
 She played a role in the Tamil-language film Lift.

 In 2022, Gayathri officially announced via her YouTube channel that after her marriage she will quit cinema and stop acting and modeling permanently.

-Personal life
+Personal life and education

-On 28 September 2022, Gayathri married a businessman.
-The marriage was an arranged marriage.
-After her marriage she migrated to Australia for good.
+Gayathri Reddy, who hails from Chennai, has obtained her bachelor's degree in engineering.
+On 28 September 2022, Gayathri married a civil engineer.
+Their marriage was an arranged marriage.